Measurement of the absolute efficiency of the X-ARAPUCA photon detector for the DUNE Far Detector 1: Abstract

 \section{Abstract}

+The DUNE far detector has been designed to detect photons and electrons generated by the charged products of the interaction of neutrinos with a massive liquid argon (LAr) target.
 The Photon Detection System~(PDS) of the first DUNE far detector~(FD1) is composed of 6000 photon detection units, named \textit{X--ARAPUCA}.
-The detection of the prompt light pulse generated by the particle energy release in liquid argon~(LAr) will complement and boost the DUNE Liquid Argon Time Projection Chamber (LArTPC).
+The detection of the prompt light pulse generated by the particle energy release in LAr will complement and boost the DUNE LAr Time Projection Chamber.
 It will improve the non--beam events tagging and enable at low energies the trigger and the calorimetry of the supernova neutrinos.
-The X--ARAPUCA unit is an assembly of several components.
-Its Photon Detection Efficiency~(PDE) depends both on the design of the assembly, on the grade of the individual components and finally on their coupling.
-The X--ARAPUCA PDE is one of the leading parameters for the Photon Detection System sensitivity, that in turn determines the sensitivity of the DUNE for the detection of core-collapse supernova within the galaxy and for nucleon decay searches.
+The X--ARAPUCA is an assembly of several components.
+Its Photon Detection Efficiency~(PDE) depends on the design of the assembly, on the grade of the individual components and on their coupling.
+The X--ARAPUCA PDE is one of the leading parameters for the PDS sensitivity, that in turn determines the sensitivity of the DUNE for the detection of core-collapse supernova within the galaxy and for nucleon decay searches.
 In this work we present the final assessment of the absolute PDE of the FD1 X--ARAPUCA baseline design, measured in two laboratories with independent methods and setups.
+Preliminary results were reported in~\cite{Palomares_2022}.
 One hundred sixty units of these X--ARAPUCA devices have been deployed in the NP04 facility at the CERN Neutrino Platform, the 1:20 scale FD1 prototype, and will be operated during the year 2024.
 The assessed value of the PDE is a key parameter both in the NP04 and in the DUNE analysis and reconstruction studies.

 \keywords{Noble liquid detectors \and Cryogenic Detectors \and UV Detectors \and Neutrino detectors}